Start by Understanding the Research Environment

 - Working for academic credit (either a 499-numbered course or for a specific course)

-- Working for pay, which includes:
+- Working for pay, which could include:

 - Hourly “timeslip” work.